cockroachdb/docs/v22.1/use-cloud-storage-for-bulk-operations.md

 Operation                   | Permission                   | Description
 ----------------------------+------------------------------+---------------------------------------------------
-[Backup](backup.html)       | Write<br><br>List                | Write: Backups write the backup data to the bucket/container.
-During a backup job, a `BACKUP CHECKPOINT` file will be written that tracks the progress of the backup.<br> List: Backups need list access to the files already in the bucket.
-If the backup is [paused](pause-job.html), or there is a retryable error, the backup will read the `BACKUP CHECKPOINT` file. <br>**Note:** To clean up `BACKUP CHECKPOINT` files that the backup job has written, you would need to also include a delete permission in your bucket policy (e.g., `s3:DeleteObject`).
+[Backup](backup.html)       | Write<br><br>Get<br>List     | Write: Backups write the backup data to the bucket/container.
+During a backup job, a `BACKUP CHECKPOINT` file will be written that tracks the progress of the backup.<br>Get: Backups need get access after a [pause](pause-job.html) to read the checkpoint files on [resume](resume-job.html). <br>List: Backups need list access to the files already in the bucket.
+For example, `BACKUP` uses list to find previously taken backups when executing an incremental backup and to find the latest checkpoint file. <br>**Note:** To clean up `BACKUP CHECKPOINT` files that the backup job has written, you need to also include a delete permission in your bucket policy (e.g., `s3:DeleteObject`).
 However, delete is **not** necessary for backups to complete successfully in v22.1 and later.
-[Restore](restore.html)     | List<br><br><br>Get          | List: During a restore job, it is necessary to pass the backup's directory.
-This contains a manifest file that describes the backup as well as other versioned subdirectories and files.
-Restores require access to read these files from the storage bucket to process the backup correctly. <br> Get: Restores need access to retrieve files from the backup.
+[Restore](restore.html)     | Get<br><br>List          | Get: Restores need access to retrieve files from the backup.
+Restore also requires access to the `LATEST` file in order to read the latest available backup. <br>List: Restores need list access to the files already in the bucket to find other backups in the [backup collection](take-full-and-incremental-backups.html#backup-collections).
+This contains metadata files that describe the backup, the `LATEST` file, and other versioned subdirectories and files.
 [Import](import.html)       | Get                          | Imports read the requested file(s) from the storage bucket.
 [Export](export.html)       | Write                        | Exports need write access to the storage bucket to create individual export file(s) from the exported data.
 [Enterprise changefeeds](create-changefeed.html)  | Write  | Changefeeds will write files to the storage bucket that contain row changes and resolved timestamps.